Jessica Duncan Cance

 Research Interests and Expertise

-Adolescent risk behavior etiology and prevention - specifically, exploring how the longitudinal interactions between biological, psychological and social factors affect adolescent substance use, sexual risk taking and aggression.
+Adolescent and young adult risk behavior etiology and prevention - specifically, exploring how the longitudinal interactions between biological, psychological and social factors affect substance use and other risk behaviors.

 Boards, Committees and Associations

 - Society for Prevention Research - Chair of the Early Career Preventionist Network (ECPN; 2013-2015)

 - UT Wellness Network, High-Risk Drinking Prevention Committee